-The following sanctuary "Goals and Objectives" were developed with the Sanctuary Advisory Council in 2000 (NMSP 2006) and are consistent with the purposes and policies set forth by the NMSA.
+The following sanctuary "Goals and Objectives" were developed with the Sanctuary Advisory Council in 2000 (NMSP 2006) and adopted by GRNMS in 2006 and are consistent with the purposes and policies set forth by the NMSA.

 GOAL 1: Protect, maintain, restore, and enhance the natural habitats, populations, and ecological processes in the sanctuary.